 The shocking realization lead Grok to a new stream of research that unveiled the oppressive nature of western civilization.
-He immersed himself in the writings of third world revolutionaries Franz Fanon, Rigoberta Menchu and Maxine Waters.
+He immersed himself in the writings of third world revolutionaries Franz Fanon, Rigoberta Menchu and Ted Rall.
 With CUNY professor Leonard Jeffries, he documented NASA's theft of earth-orbiting satellites from the K!ung bushmen of sub-Saharan Africa.

-"This stream of research completely obliterated the smiling mask of oppressive western cultural hegemony," said Grok, proudly.
+"This stream of research completely obliterated the thin propaganda veneer of western cultural hegemony," says Grok, proudly.
 "Plus, I got a fat merit raise out of it."

 Strangely ill at ease, Grok was about to have an epiphany.
-"It was at the Modern Language Association meeting in Chicago in '97," he explained.
+"It was at the Modern Language Association meeting in Chicago in '97," he explains.
 "I was chairing a session on the link between Malibu Barbie dolls and the Guatemalan counterinsurgency movement.
-Then it occurred to me.
-Here we were, complaining about western science and culture, using animated Power Point slide presentations.
+Then it occurred to me... here we were, complaining about western science and culture, using animated Power Point slide presentations.
 At the Four Seasons, no less.
 It was just a tad hypocritical."

 The scene caused Grok to re-examine his own life.
-"I realized then that I, too, was a victim of white male Eurocentric western culture.
-My brainwashing was so complete, so insidious, it took forty-two years to discover it," he said.
+"I suddenly realized then that I, too, was a victim of white male Eurocentric western culture.
+My brainwashing was so complete, so insidious, it took forty-two years to discover it," he says.

-"I think it all goes back to that Stingray bike I got in fifth grade," added Grok, who grew up in affluent suburban Winnetka, Illinois.
+"I think it all goes back to that Stingray bike I got in fifth grade," adds Grok, who grew up in affluent suburban Winnetka, Illinois.
 "Like other victims, I became fixated on material things.
-I shudder to think of that time, before graduate school, when I considered getting a job."
+There was actually time, before graduate school, when I considered getting a job."

 After the conference, Grok vowed to eliminate the trappings of western culture in his own life.
 First to go were his personal computer, his BMW sedan, his fashionable Back Bay apartment, and his expensive wardrobe.
 They were replaced by a typewriter, a bicycle, a phone-free studio apartment and secondhand clothes.

-To his chagrin, Grok realized that the replacement technologies were also contaminated by western culture.
-"The wheels on the bicycle, for example," noted Grok.
+To his chagrin, Grok eventually realized that the even the low-tech alternative technologies were also contaminated by western culture.
+"The wheels on the bicycle, for example," notes Grok.
 "Only western civilization would be as arrogant to speak of 'perfect' circles."

-Grok said that each of his attempts to replace western technology brought more frustration.
-"Last year, when I was hunkered over the heating grate in my cardboard box, I realized I was merely a pawn of western industrialists.
-They're trying to seduce and entrap the developing world with their addictive steam and cardboard technology."
+Grok says that each of his attempts to replace western technology brought more frustration.
+"Last year, when I was lying over a heating grate in my cardboard box, I realized I was merely a pawn of western industrialists.
+Like the developing world, I had been seduced and entrapped by their addictive steam and cardboard technology."